Background

 Center for Khmer Studies Main Activities

-• Research and Training Programs enable the training of Cambodian students, scholars, and faculties on several themes and topics and the publication of research reports that meet academic standards.
+• Research and training programs enable the training of Cambodian students, scholars, and faculties on several themes and topics and the publication of research reports that meet academic standards.

 Partnership with Ponlok Chomnes